Adimserious/biafra-history-pp1/README.md

 # Credits
 ## Code
->>Understanding the concept of flexbox was learned through [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)
+- Understanding the concept of flexbox was learned through [Complete Guide to Flexbox](https://css-tricks.com/snippets/css/a-guide-to-flexbox/)

->>The README template was helpfully provided by my mentor Mitko Bachvarov  [(template)](https://github.com/Thomas-Tomo/Lunar-Escape)
+- The README template was helpfully provided by my mentor Mitko Bachvarov  [(template)](https://github.com/Thomas-Tomo/Lunar-Escape)
 ## Content
->>All content was written by the developer.
+- All content was written by the developer.
->>The Color contrast used for this website was inspired by the [biafran flag](https://en.wikipedia.org/wiki/Flag_of_Biafra#:~:text=The%20flag%20of%20Biafra%2C%20used,sun%20over%20a%20golden%20bar.) colors.
+- The Color contrast used for this website was inspired by the [biafran flag](https://en.wikipedia.org/wiki/Flag_of_Biafra#:~:text=The%20flag%20of%20Biafra%2C%20used,sun%20over%20a%20golden%20bar.) colors.
 ## Media
->>[Pexels](https://www.pexels.com/) free stock photos, royalty free images.
+[Pexels](https://www.pexels.com/) free stock photos, royalty free images.
->>[Pixabay](https://pixabay.com/) free stock photos, royalty free images.
+[Pixabay](https://pixabay.com/) free stock photos, royalty free images.
->>Canva to Resizing images.
+Canva to Resize images.

 # Acknowledgements
->>My mentor Mitko Bachvarov provided helpful feedback and a link to the Flexbox guide.
+My mentor Mitko Bachvarov provided helpful feedback and a link to the Flexbox guide.
->>Slack community for encouragement and information.
->>my friend Elijah Toochukwu David for being a great support
+Slack community for encouragement and information. my friend Elijah Toochukwu David for being a great support